 After your interview, your application will be assessed against guidelines for the allocation of funds.
 You will be notified of the outcome by email within 10 working days and any award will be paid within a further 10 working days (providing you have submitted your bank details on receipt of your email, if applicable).
 Please note, payments may be made in instalments.

 Please only provide photocopies or scanned copies of your supporting documentation.
-Any original documentation you supply as part of your application will be returned to you at your interview or will be left for you to collect from the Student Reception at Senate House.
+Any original documentation you supply as part of your application will be returned to you at your interview or will be left for you to collect from the Student Services at Senate House.

 Please ensure you bring your University ID card to your appointment.